-One particular moment that always gets to this troper: The shuttle with newborn James T. Kirk and his mother is flying away from the battle, when one of the Nerada's missiles locks on to it.
+- One particular moment right at the beginning of the film: The shuttle with newborn James T. Kirk and his mother is flying away from the battle, when one of the Nerada's missiles locks on to it.
 The missile gets within a few feet of the shuttle, when suddenly a phaser-beam from the Kelvin blows it away, letting the shuttle escape to safety.
 George Kirk knows he's going to die in this fight, but he is NOT going to let those bastards get his wife and son.

 Spock Prime: Since my customary farewell would appear oddly self-serving, I shall simply say... [shows Vulcan hand salute] Good luck.

 - Hearing Nimoy do the monologue, to the original fanfare, and then the music.
 Any lifelong Trekkie will tell you that that's one of the most powerful moments in the entire movie.

 - After the Enterprise successfully defeated Nero and the day is saved, Keenser (Scott's little alien sidekick) is shown having joined the Enterprise crew as an engineer, under Scotty no less.

 - Blink and you'll miss it, but after Scotty and Jim beam into the Enterprise, Keenser actually makes a small noise and looks visibly saddened.